Bounds to electron spin qubit variability for scalable CMOS architectures: Introduction

 The interface between silicon and its oxide permeates most of the technology that enabled the digital era, and as such it is one of the most studied materials in human history.
-The practical process engineering advantages of silicon dioxide contrast with the complex chemistry of this material, and decades of research underpinned the development of the CMOS industry.
-As we approach a new era of quantum technology, this know-how is largely considered a major advantage for technologies such as CMOS spin qubits.
-New concerns, however, are stirred by the fragility of spins to insofar ignored effects, such as variations in spin-orbit coupling, exchange interaction and valley splitting.
+The practical process engineering advantages of silicon dioxide contrast with the complex chemistry of this material, and the decades of research that has underpinned the development of the CMOS industry.
+As we approach a new era of quantum technology, this know-how is largely considered a major advantage for technologies such as \newtwo{silicon-based} spin qubits~\cite{Maurand2016}. \newtwo{In particular, the similarity between quantum dots defined by gate electrodes on top of a silicon/silicon dioxide interface} and the MOSFET transistors in materials, design, and fabrication enables the integration of manufacturing techniques exclusive to semiconductor foundries onto the scaling of quantum processors~\cite{Veldhorst2017}.

+\newtwo{Here, we specifically treat the case of such qubits formed in quantum dots at the Si/SiO$_2$ interface, which are compatible with the high-yield integration of on-chip electronic components, and refer to these as CMOS qubits.
+We note, however, that other forms of silicon-based quantum dots can be manufactured, for instance by leveraging a Si/SiGe quantum well~\cite{philips_universal_2022}.
+These materials present their own complex challenges and advantages and impose significantly different architectural choices compared to the Si/SiO$_2$ interface, and hence are left out of this investigation.}

+Despite a relatively late start~\cite{Veldhorst2014}, the performance of silicon qubits has led to fidelity levels comparable with more well-established quantum technologies like superconducting or ion-trap qubits~\cite{noiri_fast_2022, mills_two-qubit_2022,Yang2019}.
+The recent demonstration of repeatable high fidelity two-qubit operations across three nominally identical CMOS devices~\cite{tanttu2023} signals the beginning of an age focused on extensive repeatability of the high performance to achieve scaled architectures.
+However, despite the improvements in gate uniformity demonstrated by the integration of foundry-level manufacturing techniques~\cite{zwerver_qubits_2022}, new concerns are stirred by the fragility of spins to effects that are ignored in classical transistor technology, such as variations in spin-orbit coupling (impacting one-qubit frequencies), exchange interaction (two-qubit couplings) and valley splitting (nearest excitation energy).